Posted on 21st March 2021

 Like her mother Mary was stubborn and brave but she lacked her stoicism and was only too ready to express her unhappiness.
 She was also frequently ill.
 Some of these maladies were real others a figment of her tortured imagination, either way, she was determined to let everyone know about them.
 She was isolated and alone, friendless and starved of affection and her paranoia grew exponentially.

 On 7 January 1536, Catherine died.
 She had insisted right to the very end that she was the sole and legitimate Queen.
 Anne Boleyn, she said, had been “the scandal of all Christendom.”
 Upon hearing of her death Henry ordered festivities to be held and Church bells to be rung.
-On that same day however the pregnant Anne miscarried – the child would have been a boy.
+On that same day however, the pregnant Anne miscarried – the child would have been a boy.

-Anne’s miscarriage began to be seen by Henry as a judgement on him from God and that he would never be granted the son and heir he so desperately desired as long as he remained with her.
+Anne’s miscarriage began to be seen by Henry as a judgement on him from God and that he would never be granted the son and heir he so desperately desired if he remained with her.
 She had bewitched him, he said.
 Within six months of Catherine’s death, Anne Boleyn would also be dead, executed on the orders of the man who had earlier put his entire reign in peril just to have her for himself.

 Just two weeks after Anne’s execution, Henry married Jane Seymour.
 Of all his many wives it was to be Jane who would provide him with the son he so yearned for, a son.
 Jane was to die as a result of complications following childbirth.
 Never mind, a Queen had at last done her duty.